NoteAlly/noteally-doc/docs/api/docker.md

 # Docker

+Our API is deployed using Docker.
+For instantiating the API we use several docker images, for each service, that are built and pushed to our ECR repository when a new commit is pushed to the `main` branch.
+The images are then pulled from the repository and instantiated in the ECS cluster.

+The following documentation is a guide on how to run the API locally using the Docker images that are published in our GitHub repository, which are also created each time a commit is pushed to the `main` branch.
+We will explain how to run the image of the Info Service, but the same steps can be followed for the other services to have the full API running locally.

 ## Installing Docker

 To follow the instructions in this document, you need to have Docker installed on your machine.
 To install Docker, follow the instructions in the [official documentation](https://docs.docker.com/get-docker/).